Glossary

 - Fallback routing

-Transactions are routed on conditions set by the user.
-For example, if a card payment is made and the issuing bank is based in Sweden, the merchants could set up rules that would enable the transaction to be processed by a payment service provider that is backed by an acquirers based in Sweden, or one that is geographically close to Sweden.
-This improves the chances of it being accepted and also reduces processing fees.
+Transactions are routed based on conditions defined by the merchant.
+For example, if a card payment is made and the issuing bank is based in Sweden, the merchants can determine that the transaction should be processed by a payment service provider that is backed by an acquirer based in Sweden.
+Using local providers typically results in higher authorization rates and lower processing fees.
+IXOPAY offers a range of routing rules that can be defined using an intuitive drag&drop interface.

 There are multiple benefits to transaction routing: